Seven Useful Questions in Density Functional Theory

 where $n_2(\br)=2 \n_1(\br)$.
 This lower bound is optimally tight for compact spherical two-electron densities, as it is derived from the optimal LO bound for a one-electron system.
 The same work conjectured that this bound might hold for any $N$-electron, spin-unpolarized case, hence proposing a universal lower LO bound for the exchange energy,

 We will refer to the exchange-only constant as $C_{\sss LO}^{\sss x} = 0.867$.
-Since the LDA for exchange yields \ben E\x\LDA[\n] = -0.739 \int d^3 r \, n^{4/3}(\br), \een this represents a much tighter bound on the exchange energy than the one implied by the original LO.
-It says that the exchange energy cannot be more than 17\% larger than its LDA counterpart.
+Since the LDA for exchange yields \ben E\x\LDA[\n] = -0.739 \int d^3 r \, n^{4/3}(\br), \een this represents a much tighter bound on the exchange energy than the one implied by the original LO Eq.~(\ref{LO}), i.e. $E\x[n]$ cannot be more than 17\% larger than its LDA counterpart.
 An obvious upper bound on $E\x[n]$ is zero, but this is true only for $n = 0$.
 It was later shown that similar to the universal LO bound, there cannot be an upper bound on $E\x[n]$ of the form $\int d^3 r \, n^{4/3}(\br)$~\cite{PS22}.
 Although the conjecture for the lower bound is unproven, no contradicting examples are known~\cite{PS22}.
 While LDA satisfies Eq.~(\ref{LOX}), many GGA's and meta-GGA's violate it.
 The SCAN meta-GGA is a prominent exception, as this condition is partially built into it~\cite{SRP15}.

-Before proceeding further, we discuss the usefulness of the strictly-correlated electron limit in deriving the optimal LO bound.
+We next discuss the usefulness of the strictly-correlated electron limit in deriving the optimal LO bound.
 The determination of such bounds for $C_{\sss LO}$ and $C_{\sss LO}^{\sss x}$ is largely dependent upon initial guess states.
 Therefore, any method that simplifies the domain search problem for these states would be extremely useful.
 The original LO bound in Eq.~(\ref{LO}) is not convex in density, which can be solved by defining the Coulombic repulsion energy in terms of the Levy-Lieb functional~\cite{L83},

 Here, the minimization is performed over all wavefunctions $\Psi$ yielding the density $n(\br)$.
 Establishing this convexity allows us to search the domain of densities (instead of the wavefunctions) for an improved lower LO bound.